stefaniamolina/stefaniamolina.github.io/_pages/research.md

 </details>

-**Divorce and Mental Health: Analysis at the Intersection of Age, Gender, and Income**<br>Enrique Alonso-Perez and Michaela Kreyenfeld<br>
+**Divorce and Mental Health: Analysis at the Intersection of Age, Gender, and Income**<br>with Enrique Alonso-Perez and Michaela Kreyenfeld<br>

 <details>
   <summary>Abstract</summary>